 Powerful natural remedies for depression are available, which may be used in place of these drugs.
-Escitalopram alternatives offer a healthy way to reach the light at the end of the tunnel.
+Holistic escitalopram alternatives offer healthy ways to reach the light at the end of the tunnel.

 Does Your Diagnosis